 – Waldorf Education Teaching Certificate, AA or BA degree in early childhood education or LifeWays training.

 *All faculty and staff must have current CPR and First Aid certification or ability to obtain as required by state child care licensing.

 Compensation commensurate with qualifications and experience.
 Please email resume and cover letter subject line stating “Nursery Extended Care Teacher” to firstname.lastname@example.org.

 Waldorf School of the Peninsula welcomes applications for substitute teachers in all areas of the curriculum.
 Early Childhood candidates must have Early Childhood credits.
 Lesson plans are provided for all subjects.
 Substitutes are approved after successful demonstration lessons in areas of interest.
 Waldorf teacher training is preferred, but not required.

 Interested candidates should send a brief cover letter and resume with the subject line “Substitute Teacher” to email@example.com.

 Early Childhood Substitute Teachers

-Waldorf School of the Peninsula located in Los Altos California, is seeking dedicated, energetic, creative and prepared professionals to join our teaching team working with Nursery School through kindergarten aged children.
+We are seeking dedicated, energetic, creative and prepared professionals to join our teaching team working with Nursery School aged children.
 Waldorf Education believes the key indicators to being successful in life are strong social and emotional skills, a curiosity for learning, and strong supportive role models.